immersivecognition/unity-experiment-framework/README.md

 }
 ```

-More examples are contained in the package.
+More examples are contained in the package and on the [Wiki](https://github.com/immersivecognition/unity-experiment-framework/wiki).

 ## Development